 EMI consisted of two divisions, EMI Recorded Music (the business which signs and develops recording artists, marketing and promoting them as well as distributing their recorded music) and EMI Music Publishing (the business which focuses on acquiring and marketing the rights to musical compositions).

-Status of Investment: EMI was put into Administration in February 2011 and sold to Citigroup in a pre-packaged process without Terra Firma’s involvement.
+EMI was put into administration in February 2011 and sold to Citigroup in a pre-packaged process without Terra Firma’s involvement.
 Citigroup became the new owners of EMI despite the fact that EMI was up-to-date on all interest payments and had complied with its financial covenants throughout Terra Firma’s ownership.